zejin/CS5220/README.md

-# Using RngStreams for parallel random number generation in C++ and R
+# Using RngStreams for parallel random number generation in C/C++ and R

 Simulation studies are in many respects the ideal application for parallel processing.
 They are “naturally parallel” in the sense that computations may generally be conducted